FontaineRiant/Gleam/README.md

 Use the command `python -m notebook` to browse notebooks on Windows, or `jupyter notebook` on Linux.

 # Notebooks
-Each notebook can be found in src/ in the folder with the notebook's name.
+Each notebook can be found in the folder with the notebook's name.

 ## country_stats
 This set of scripts computes the sum of light perceived from space for each country, and compares these values with